openimis/openimis_docs/web_app_vb_installation_guide.rst

 Repeat the following steps for each folder listed above:

 - Right click on the folder and select properties
+- Ensure that the folder is not read only
 - Select the Security tab
 - Click on Edit
 - Select IIS_IUSRS and allow full control (in the below section).